 Trauma and Children—The Child Development-Community Policing Program (CD-CP) & The National Center for Children Exposed to Violence (NCCEV)

-Interns matched for the Trauma and Children area of specialization spend 10-15 hours per week in the internship year and 20 hours per week in the second year involved in the clinical and/or research activities of that section.
+Interns matched for the Trauma and Children area of specialization spend a portion of their time in the activities of the Trauma section.
 In 1991, the Yale Child Study Center and the New Haven Department of Police Service (NHPD) began the CD-CP program under the direction of Steven Marans, Ph.D. and leaders from the NHPD.
-It represents a unique collaboration between law enforcement, juvenile justice, and mental health professionals on behalf of children and families exposed to violence in their communities.
-The partnership between the Yale Child Study Center, the New Haven Department of Police Services, the Department of Children and Families, and the New Haven County Office of Juvenile Probation provides opportunities to understand the relationship between violence, trauma, and the perpetration of violent actions, as well as to develop more effective ways for intervening in the lives of traumatized children and families.
+CD-CP represents a unique collaboration between law enforcement, child protection, and mental health professionals on behalf of children and families exposed to violence in their communities.
+The partnership between the Yale Child Study Center, the NHPD, and the Department of Children and Families (DCF) provides opportunities to develop more effective ways for intervening in the lives of traumatized children and families.
 This work has been supported and developed in partnership with the United States Department of Justice and resulted in the establishment of the National Center for Children Exposed to Violence (NCCEV) at the Child Study Center.
-Core elements of the CD-CP Program include seminars for clinicians on community policing and law enforcement strategies, seminars for police officers on basic theories of child development, a weekly multidisciplinary case conference, clinician ride-alongs with police, and a 24-hour Consultation Service staffed by clinicians who respond immediately to homes and community settings where children and families have been exposed to violence.
+Core elements of the CD-CP Program include seminars for clinicians on community policing and law enforcement strategies, seminars for police officers on basic theories of child development, a weekly multidisciplinary case conference, clinician ride-alongs with police, and a Consultation Service staffed by clinicians who respond immediately to homes and community settings where children and families have been exposed to violence.

 Second Year Didactic Curriculum

-During the second year, each fellow serves as a primary clinician on an inpatient child psychiatric unit, responds to emergency department calls, conducts comprehensive psychological assessments, and attends a small number of seminars.
+During the second year, each fellow serves as a primary clinician at either the Solnit Center South or the Yale New Haven Hospital inpatient child psychiatric unit, responds to emergency department calls, conducts comprehensive psychological assessments, and attends a small number of seminars.
 In addition, each fellow devotes approximately 50% of their time to clinical and research activities within their area of specialization.

 Required Psychology Seminars and Conferences